bennettslin/yearlings_bobtail_app/dot-categorisation-notes.md

 * One is simply a definition or reference, so can be left out if references are hidden.
 * They aren't so short that separating them would just be awkward.
 * "Also" is a good indication to separate.

+# One versus You
+* Always use "you."